hu-matin/Weather/README.md

 ## Technologies and Design

-- Uses an API key from the OpenWeather service: <https://openweather.org>[1]
+- Uses an API key from the OpenWeather service: <https://openweather.org>
 - The project is written in a modular way so that components are separated and reusable
 - Code is optimized, clean, and readable so that others can understand and extend it
-- Available both as a terminal (CLI) program and as a graphical interface so you can see the logic in different contexts[3]
+- Available both as a terminal program and as a graphical interface so you can see the logic in different contexts
-- Python type hints are used throughout the code to improve clarity and maintainability[2]
+- Python type hints are used throughout the code to improve clarity and maintainability

 ## Project Structure